section-engineering-education/engineering-education/articles/how-to-implement-dark-mode-in-android-studio/index.md

-In the recent past, there has been a lot of excitement as regards dark mode.
+In the recent past, there has been a lot of excitement in regards to dark mode.
 Users can change the entire look and feel of their application with a click of a button.
 Numerous developers and huge companies such as Google, Facebook, and Twitter have already implemented this feature in their applications.

 ### Introduction
 The dark mode feature does not need any significant explanation.
 It's highly likely that you have already used dark mode on your phone or computer at one point.
 So, we can simply define dark mode as a setting that changes the overall color of your application to black.
 The dark mode is supported by both mobile and web applications.
 Many applications on the Google Play Store are already equipped with this feature.
 There are even rumors that enabling dark mode helps prolong battery life.
 Furthermore, it improves the visual appeal of the app, especially for those users with eye problems.